ooibc88/FabricSharp/README.md

 * `occ-latest`: one of the schedulers migrated from the OCC database
 * `occ-sharp`: our state-of-the-art scheduler.

+## DB type
+We add two options for `STATEDATABASE`: `Provleveldb` and `UstoreDB`.
+Both support provenance-dependent smart contracts and five schedulers. `Provleveldb` extends the existing leveldb to store the data provenance. `Ustoredb` relies on ForkBase.
+FabricSharp is compatible with the existing two options: `goleveldb` and `CouchDB`.
+But both do not support provenance management.
+And both are only compatible with `original` scheduler.

 To work with any `occ-*`-typed scheduler, users must set a directory path `$MV_STORE_PATH` for the LevelDB instance.
 The instance implements the multi-versioned storage, used to compute the transaction dependency.
 The directory will be emptied every time that the docker container runs